-This model grew out of research into the housing problems of New York City, conducted by The New York City-Rand Institute under contract to the City's Housing and Development Administration.
+This model grew out of research into the housing problems of New York City, conducted by The New York City-Rand Institute under contract to the city's Housing and Development Administration.
 See Ira S. Lowry, Joseph S. De Salvo, and Barbara M. Woodfill, Rental Housing in New York City, Vol. II, The Demand for Shelter, The New York City-Rand Institute, R-649-NYC, June 1971, Sec.
-VII and Appendix F; the logic and design for a national program is developed in Ira S. Lowry, "Housing Assistance to Low-Income Urban Families: A Fresh Approach," in Papers Submitted to Subcommittee on Housing Panels on Housing Production, Housing Demand, and Developing a Suitable Living Environment, Committee on Banking and Currency, U.S. House of Representatives, 92nd Congress, First Session, U.S. Government Printing Office, Washington, D.C., 1971, Part I, pp. 489-524.
+VII and Appendix F; the logic and design for a national program is developed in Ira S. Lowry, "Housing Assistance to Low-Income Urban Families: A Fresh Approach, in Papers Submitted to Subcommittee on Housing, Panels on Housing Production, Housing Demand, and Developing a Suitable Living Environment, Committee on Banking and Currency, U.S. House of Representatives, 92nd Congress, First Session, U.S. Government Printing Office, Washington, D.C., 1971, Part I, pp. 489-524.
 The latter paper has also been reprinted by The Rand Corporation (P-4645, May 1971).

-framework, other variants are possible.
-A number of such variants will be tried in the Demand and Administrative Experiments.
-Our preferences reflect our own judgments on many details of design whose programmatic virtues are, in the absence of experimental evidence, arguable.
+We hasten to add that neither our model for a national program nor the modified version proposed by us for the Supply Experiment is uniquely consistent with the four principles cited above.
+Within their framework, other variants are possible.
+A number of such variants will be tried in the Demand and Administrative Agency experiments.
+Our recommendations reflected our own judgments on many details of design whose programmatic virtues are, in the absence of experimental evidence, arguable.

-HUD has provisionally and informally accepted a number of important features of our proposal: the use of disposable income, family size, and the local cost of standard housing as the principal factors entering determination of need for assistance; rent certificates as the principal means of payment; a housing-quality standard for allowance recipients as the principal means of earmarking; portability of allowances within the boundaries of the experimental site; and minimization of direct relationships between the administering agency and landlords whose tenants are allowance recipients.
+HUD accepted a number of important features of our proposal: the use of income, family size, and the local cost of standard housing as the principal factors determining need for assistance; assistance to both renters and homeowners who qualify as needy; direct payments to program participants rather than to their landlords or their mortgage holders; a housing-quality standard for allowance recipients as the principal means of earmarking; portability of allowances within the boundaries of the experimental site; and minimization of direct relationships between the administering agency and landlords whose tenants are allowance recipients.